CaroAMN/rescue_orphan_code_results/README.md

 Run the notebook from the beginning.

 ## Using the Provided Processed Results
-Run Cells 1-3 and continue execution from Cell 18.
+Run Cells 1-3 and continue execution from Cell 12.
-For image visualization in Cell 19, update the image paths accordingly, for example:
+For image visualization in Cell 13, update the image paths accordingly, for example:
-- adjust image file paths in cell 19 = path/to/results/performance_benchmark/matlab/replicate_08/stitched/sample08_0009_C2_ctip2_stitched.tif
+-  path/to/results/performance_benchmark/matlab/replicate_08/stitched/sample08_0009_C2_ctip2_stitched.tif
 Update all displayed image paths as necessary.

 ## Reproducing Figure S1